agruezo/agruezo/README.md

 ## 📓 What I Am Learning on My Own (DIY CS degree)

 I have B.S. in Pyschobiology and an M.S.
 Exercise Science and Health Promotion.
 It's been over 15 years since I was last in academia.
-And as I transition into a career in software engineering, the desire to pursue a degree in Computer Science is there but due other obligations and responsibilities, this will be difficult.
+And as I continue to improve my software engineering skills, the desire to pursue a degree in Computer Science is there, but due to other obligations and responsibilities, this will be difficult.

-I've, therefore, decided an "informal" degree through self education primarily through the curriculum outline in the link below:
+I've, therefore, decided to pursue an "informal" degree through self-education primarily through the curriculum outlined in the link below:

 https://teachyourselfcs.com/